Backbase/local-backend-setup/development/docker-compose/readme.md

     ```shell
     docker compose --profile=observable up -d
     ```
-6. To display the log output for all services specified in the `docker-compose.yaml` file and continuously update the console with new log entries:
+6. Add the `tracing-tools` profile to enable tracing logs:
     ```shell
+    docker compose --profile=tracing-tools up -d
+    ```
+   > **NOTE**:
+   >  To enable tracing set ```ENABLE_TRACING to true```, in the [.env](https://github.com/backbase/local-backend-setup/blob/main/development/docker-compose/.env) file. .
+   >  Any new service added to environment must configure the property  ```spring.application.name: "<serviceName>"``` to enable tracing logs

+7. To display the log output for all services specified in the `docker-compose.yaml` file and continuously update the console with new log entries:
+    ```shell
     docker compose logs -f
     ```
-7. To access your environment, use the following endpoints:
+8. To access your environment, use the following endpoints:
     - **Identity**: http://localhost:8180/auth
         * **Realm Admin Credentials**: `admin` / `admin`
     - **Edge Gateway**: http://localhost:8280/api
     - **Registry**: http://localhost:8761
-8. Verify the health of your environment to ensure services are running:
+9. Verify the health of your environment to ensure services are running:
     ```shell
     docker compose ps
     ```
    For a more detailed check of your environment, use the Postman collection from the `./test` directory.
 For more information, see [Health check](#health-check).

-9. If you want to stop or kill containers, use one of the following:
+10. If you want to stop or kill containers, use one of the following:
      - Stop and remove containers in the Docker Compose file:
          ```shell
          docker compose down
          ```
      - Kill all running containers in the host:
          ```shell
          docker kill $(docker ps -q)
          ```

 ### Add services